bitfoundation/bitplatform/docs/bit-csharp-client/getting-started.md

 ## Controls Config

-In order to use Bit CSharp Client Controls, install "Bit.CSharpClient.Controls" nuget package.
+In order to use Bit CSharp Client Controls, install "Bit.Client.Xamarin.Controls" nuget package.

 ## Launching the controls in iOS